AnthonyVadala/balena-pi-hole_minecraft-server/README.md

 Open the Minecraft and enter your `DEVICE_HOSTNAME`, by default this will be `balenaminecraftserver`.
 You can also connect using the device IP address.

 ### Updating
-- From the project direction run `git submodule foreach git pull origin master`
+- From the project directory run `git submodule foreach git pull origin master`
 - Wait for project changes to be pulled
-- Run `balena push <appName>` to push the changes
+- Run `balena push <appName>` to push the changes to the Pi

 # Credit
 All credit goes to: